NIEHS/PCOR_bookdown_tools/README.md

 |Comparison of Spatial Regression Methods |Advanced Methods |A comparison of spatial regression methods used to develop exposure models for geospatial exposure assessment. |
 |Linkage to Exposures |Health Data Integration |A tutorial with code in R for linking geocoded addresses to environmental exposure data. |

-_This is a BETA Release.
-Please let us know of any improvements we can make._

 ## Contact Us

 Please open an [issue](https://github.com/NIEHS/PCOR_bookdown_tools/issues) to suggest edits or to ask questions.

 ## Set Up